Found a lost pet or stray animal? Here's how to help them find their way home.

 When you arrive, we’ll scan the animal for a microchip, gather information about him/her, and give the animal an initial evaluation for placement.
 Stray animals are held for the state-mandated five days to provide owners time to locate lost pets.
 If an owner doesn't come forward and the animal is a candidate for placement, the animal will become available for adoption or placed in adoption preparation programs.

 Feral cats that would not be appropriate or happy in a home environment may be placed in our Community Cats program.

 A stray cat who is healthy and friendly likely belongs to someone in your neighborhood.
 Cats have a far better chance of reuniting with their owner when they're left in the area in which they’re found.
 Less than five percent of stray cats that are brought into shelters are reclaimed by their owners.
 For this reason, we encourage you to leave healthy and friendly cats where you discovered them.

-You may also wish to consider taking the animal to your local animal control facility.
-If you have found the animal after animal control has closed for the day, please call their after-hours line or your local, non-emergency police number.
+You may also consider taking the animal to your local animal control facility.
+If animal control has closed for the day, please call their after-hours line or your local, non-emergency police number.